Grey Bruce Loops Deliver Top Midwestern Ontario Snowmobiling…

-There are many reasons you should snowmobile Grey Bruce loops for your next Ontario snowmobile tour vacation…the Grey Bruce area is favourably sandwiched between Lake Huron and Georgian Bay.
-For snowmobilers, these lake effect snowmakers generate some of southern Ontario’s best snow conditions, pushing white streamers to bury the land even when other areas aren’t getting any.
+There are many reasons you should snowmobile Grey Bruce loops for your next Ontario snowmobile tour vacation.
+The Grey Bruce area is favourably sandwiched between Lake Huron and Georgian Bay.
+For snowmobilers, these lake effect snowmakers generate some of southern Ontario’s best snow conditions.
+They push white streamers to bury the land even when other areas aren’t getting any.

-Grey Bruce Loops from Owen Sound
+Staging from Owen Sound

 Located at the base of the famous Bruce Peninsula, Owen Sound provides snowmobilers with small town hospitality and big city amenities.
-It’s also home to one mighty fine, snowmobile-friendly hotel, the Best Western Inn On The Bay, where we stayed for four nights while doing day loops (see “Hotel Spotlight”).
+It’s also home to one mighty fine, snowmobile-friendly hotel, the Best Western Inn On The Bay.
+We stayed there for four nights while doing day loops (see “Hotel Spotlight”).

 The region is also close to both the Michigan and New York border crossings.
-This proximity makes the Grey Bruce Region and Owen Sound the no brainer first choice of snowmobilers looking for a quick day ride, an easy long weekend getaway or a great Ontario snowmobile tour.
-After all, the name of the game is to do as much sledding and as little trailering as possible, right?
+This proximity makes the Grey Bruce and Owen Sound the no brainer first choice of snowmobilers looking for a quick day ride, an easy long weekend getaway or a great Ontario snowmobile tour.
+After all, the name of the game is to do as much snowmobiling and as little trailering as possible, right?

-Grey Bruce Loops As Good As Quebec
+As Good As Quebec

-Snowmobile trails in Grey Bruce earn such high praise is first and foremost a testament to the extraordinary efforts of District 9 clubs and volunteers, whose trail prep and grooming is second to none.
-It’s also proof positive that a recent district-wide shift to centralized trail and grooming operations is already paying off for visiting snowmobilers.
+Snowmobile trails in Grey Bruce earning such high praise is first and foremost a testament to the extraordinary efforts of local clubs and volunteers.
+Their trail prep and grooming is second to none.
+It’s also proof positive that a recent district-wide shift to centralized trail and grooming operations continues to pay off for visiting snowmobilers.